arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Chatbot as Narrator

+Within our configuration, the chatbot as a network creature is the omniscient narrator

 ### Tools

-#### PrivateGPT
+#### Local LLM Libraries

+[PrivateGPT](https://docs.privategpt.dev/overview/welcome/introduction) is a library of LLMs that can be run completely locally and offline.
+It works great for installations without internet access.
+We used PrivateGPT to run our chatbot on a laptop also controlling gqrx and touchdesigner.
+Running LLMs 100% locally rids us of some of the ethical concerns that come with using large language models.
+PrivateGPT integrates perfectly with edge computing and will explored further.
+Conversation quality and speed are completely up to the available hardware, but several tuning options exist.

+Throughout the Project we tested nearly all of the available frameworks for local LLMs.
+We used [GPT4all](https://gpt4all.io/index.html), and latest, we started working with [ollama](https://ollama.com)
+Ollama seems to be the most refined andf performant, but privateGPT excels when working with local documents.
+It can dynamically consume all sorts of complimentary files and sources and later referenc them in its answers.
+Since we had a corpus of definitions and character descriptions, this was a very useful feature that worked surprisingly well.
+We see lots of artistic potential in a tool like this.

+### Conceptual Model

-String
+#### String

-Loraboards
+The red string connecting the cards in the exhibition is a visual metaphor for the connections between the different works we have created during the project.
+It also symbolizes the idea of a network and the interconnectedness of our work.

+#### LoRa Boards

+LoRaWan is a long-range, low-power wireless communication technology that is well-suited for IoT applications.
+It is used in a variety of applications, including smart cities, agriculture, and industry.
+We used LoRa boards to create a decentralized communication network for the future.
+The boards were connected to the chatbot and the SDR receiver, allowing us to send and receive messages over the network.
+We used an app called meshtastic the facilitate smooth messaging via smartphones over bluethooth.

-SDR Antenna
+#### SDR Antenna

 ### Tool Choices

-Github
+#### Github

+Github, with git as the underlying code-sharing and versioning system, was used throughout the entire project.
+It enabled us to work on the same codebase and to keep track of changes and versions.
+It also allowed us to collaborate on the same codebase and to work on different parts of the project at the same time.
+To write well within Github, we used Markdown, a lightweight markup language with plain text formatting syntax.
+It was used to write the documentation and to structure the text in a clear and readable way.
+This entire page is also generated through Markdown.

-Miro
+#### Miro

-Markdown /obsidian
+Since Markdown and Git lack visual hierarchies, we conducted some Brainstorming and Knowledge Clustering in Miro, a virtual whiteboard.
+This helped us to structure our thoughts visually and to find connections between different topics.
+TODO maybe example?

-Stable DIffusion
+#### Stable Diffusion

+We used Stable diffusion for World-Building.

-ChatGPT
+#### ChatGPT

+ChatGPT helped us during character creation.

 ## Final Exhibition

 What design choices were in the Presentation?
 How do we evaluate it?

-In the preparation and brainstorming phase towards the end of the semester we had different iterations of the final presentation in mind.
-Spanning from a video work up to an interactive sound installation.
-Finally we decided for a less technical driven approach with a focus on showcasing our gathered knowledge and combining it with a narrative to make it graspable for the viewer.
+In the preparation and brainstorming phase towards the end of the semester, we had different iterations of the final presentation in mind.
+Spanning from a video work, up to an interactive sound installation.
+Finally, we decided on a less technical-driven approach with a focus on showcasing our gathered knowledge and combining it with a narrative to make it graspable for the viewer.
 Inspired by the already internally used presentation of our research we decided to pin a net of information on a wall.
 An old school murdercase-like pinwall arose which we partnered with our OpenAi bot and an antenna and receiver.
 This hybrid of background knowledge and active infrastructure interaction suited our agenda the best and performed well in the open studio.

 {% include gallery id="final-exhibition" caption="The Final Exhibition" %}